protoxon/sls-docs/docs/guide/blueprints/examples/vsls.md

 # vSLS

 Uses the vSLS plugin annotations for on-join commands and matchmaking.
+For a field-by-field reference, see [Configuring vSLS](../../vsls/configuring#annotations-vsls).

 ```yaml